vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Strive not to be a success, but rather to be of value." - Albert Einstein
 > 1. "Do not go where the path may lead; go instead where there is no path and leave a trail." - Ralph Waldo Emerson
 > 1. "To achieve greatness, start where you are, use what you have, do what you can."
-> 1. "Don’t wait.
-The time will never be just right." - Napoleon Hill
 > 1. "If you can dream it, you can achieve it." - Zig Ziglar
 > 1. "You can, you should, and if you’re brave enough to start, you will." - Stephen King
 > 1. "Life is what happens when you’re busy making other plans." - John Lennon